 If you are an online seller or reseller, you have to be vigilant to protect your business identity.
 Because nobody knows, who you are in the online business, it is only your website address or brand or trademark name that is known to the general public.

 You have to make every effort to protect this identity; otherwise, anybody in disguise can use your trademark or logo in their business because people recognize your brand, not you individually.

-Firstly, you should register your trademark as per your website address; otherwise cybersquatters register the trademark of the name which is similar to your website URL.
-After registering the name, they usually call you to bully and demand heavy amount to give the same to you.
-The low price of domain names also encourages cybersquatters to register the well-known domain name to make illegitimate profits.
+Firstly, you should register your trademark as per your website address; otherwise, cybersquatters register the name's trademark, which is similar to your website URL.
+After registering the name, they usually call you to bully and demand a heavy amount to give the same to you.
+The low price of domain names also encourages cybersquatters to register well-known domain names to make illegitimate profits.

-Thirdly, you have to show clearly a copyright mark © on your website or any document which you publish online.
-Therefore, it is also advisable to get copyright registration.
+Thirdly, you have to clearly show a copyright mark on your website or any document you publish online.
+Therefore, it is also advisable to get a copyright registration.

 You have to keep a close watch over your competitors regarding whether they are using your trademark or brand name.
-In case, you find any infringement then you have to first send a letter to the infringer outlining your concern.
-If they fail to respond then you should adopt a legal route to defend your business trademark.
+If you find any infringement, you have first to send a letter to the infringer outlining your concern.
+If they fail to respond, you should adopt a legal route to defend your business trademark.

-So, it is advisable to be aware what is going on around your business to get a timely alert about any potentiality of identity theft.
+So, it is advisable to be aware of what is going on around your business to get a timely alert about any potential identity theft.